Tila Tequila: Online ventures

-In 2010, Nguyen launched a celebrity blog site, MissTilaOMG.com, which was transformed into her personal blog in 2012.
+In 2010, Nguyen launched a celebrity blog site, MissTilaOMG.com; it transformed into her personal blog in 2012.

 As of 2018, Nguyen sells artwork online under the name of Tornado Thien.

 Public image

 Nguyen was featured on the cover of the April 2006 issue of Stuff magazine; in the interview, she claimed that her nickname "Tila Tequila" came about when she experimented with alcohol at the age of 13.
 She appeared on the August 2006 Maxim UK cover, was named #88 in their Hot 100 List, and also appeared in the December 2007 issue.
 She was ranked #100 on the Maxim Hot 100 list in 2008.

 Nguyen has been featured on the front page of magazines such as Penthouse, King, Blender, and most recently Steppin' Out.

-Neo-Nazism

-In December 2013, Nguyen posted an article on her website titled "Why I Sympathize with Hitler: Part I".
-She also posted pro-Hitler and antisemitic comments on her Facebook page, as well as photos of herself as a scantily clad Nazi posing in front of a photo of the Auschwitz concentration camp.
-These actions angered her Facebook followers, and resulted in Facebook closing her account and removing the material in question.